Nryyy/lab8_nuxt.js/src/README.md

-# Nuxt UI Starter
+# Nuxt.js Project with UI Components

-Look at [Nuxt docs](https://nuxt.com/docs/getting-started/introduction) and [Nuxt UI docs](https://ui.nuxt.com) to learn more.
+This project is built using [Nuxt.js](https://nuxt.com) and [Nuxt UI](https://ui.nuxt.com), providing a modern and efficient development experience for building user interfaces.

+## Features

+- **Nuxt.js Framework**: Server-side rendering, static site generation, and more.
+- **Nuxt UI**: Pre-built UI components for faster development.
+- **Pagination**: Custom pagination with "Previous" and "Next" buttons.
+- **Sorting**: Column-based sorting for tables.
+- **Dark Mode Support**: Fully responsive with light and dark themes.
+- **Dynamic Data**: Fetch and display data from an external API.

 ## Setup

-Make sure to install the dependencies:
+Make sure to install the dependencies before starting the project:

 ```bash
 # npm